Killface1980/DualSense4Rockstar/__RELEASE/README.md

 ### GTA V
 - Requires [Script Hook V](http://www.dev-c.com/gtav/scripthookv/).
 Download and install.
 For a video guide see below.
 - Requires [ScriptHookVDotNet v3.5.1](https://github.com/crosire/scripthookvdotnet/releases) by crosire  and its [dependencies](https://github.com/crosire/scripthookvdotnet).
 Extract the contents of the zip found under the releases link in your GTA V main directory.
 Make sure to download the current version from GitHub, info and installation instructions can be found [here](https://gta5-mods.com/tools/scripthookv-net).
 - Requires [LemonUI for .NET v1.8](https://github.com/LemonUIbyLemon/LemonUI/releases) by Lemon and its dependencies.
 [Homepage](https://gta5-mods.com/tools/lemonui) | [Installation instructions](https://github.com/LemonUIbyLemon/LemonUI#installation).
+In case you're running this mod with ScriptHookDotNet, select the files from the SHVDN3 folder.

 ### RDR 2
 - Requires [Script Hook RDR2](http://www.dev-c.com/rdr2/scripthookrdr2/).
 Download and install.
 For a video guide see below.